CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 ### Better Pipeline

-INSTRUCTOR TODO
+* Clear the depth buffer with some default value.
+* Vertex shading:
+  * `VertexIn[n] vs_input -> VertexOut[n] vs_output`
+  * Apply some vertex transformation (e.g. model-view-projection matrix).
+* Primitive assembly.
+  * `VertexOut[n] vs_output -> Triangle[n/3] primitives`
+  * As above.
+  * Other primitive types are optional.
 * Rasterization.
-  * Scanline:
+  * `Triangle[n/3] primitives -> FragmentIn[m] fs_input`
+  * You may choose to do a tiled rasterization method, which should have lower global memory bandwidth.
-    * Optimization: when rasterizing a triangle, only scan over the box around the triangle (`getAABBForTriangle`).
+  * Scanline optimization: when rasterizing a triangle, only scan over the box around the triangle (`getAABBForTriangle`).
+* Fragment shading.
+  * `FragmentIn[m] fs_input -> FragmentOut[m] fs_output`
+  * Add a shading method, such as Lambert or Blinn-Phong.
+Lights can be defined by kernel parameters (like GLSL uniforms).
 * Fragments to depth buffer.
-  * `fragmentOut[m] -> fragmentOut[width][height]`
+  * `FragmentOut[m] -> FragmentOut[width][height]`
   * Can really be done inside the fragment shader.
-    * This allows you to do depth tests before spending execution time in complex fragment shader code.
+    * An optimization: this allows you to do depth tests before spending execution time in complex fragment shader code!
-  * When writing to the depth buffer, you will need to use atomics for race avoidance, to prevent different primitives from overwriting each other in the wrong order.
+  * Handle race conditions!
+Since multiple primitives write fragments to the same fragment in the depth buffer, depth buffer locations must be locked while comparing the old and new fragment depths and (possibly) writing into it.
+* A depth buffer for storing and depth testing fragments.
+  * `FragmentOut[width][height] depthbuffer`
+  * An array of `fragment` objects.
+  * At the end of a frame, it should contain the fragments drawn to the screen.
+* Fragment to framebuffer writing.
+  * `FragmentOut[width][height] depthbuffer -> vec3[width][height] framebuffer`
+  * Simply copies the colors out of the depth buffer into the framebuffer (to be displayed on the screen).

+This is a suggested sequence of pipeline steps, but you may choose to alter the order of this sequence or merge entire kernels as you see fit.
+For example, if you decide that doing has benefits, you can choose to merge the vertex shader and primitive assembly kernels, or merge the perspective transform into another kernel.
+There is not necessarily a right sequence of kernels, and you may choose any sequence that works.
+Please document in your README what sequence you choose and why.

 ## Base Code Tour

-**INSTRUCTOR TODO:** update according to any code changes.
-TODO: simple structs for every part of the pipeline, intended to be changed?
-(e.g. vertexPre, vertexPost, triangle = vertexPre[3], fragment).
-TODO: autoformat code
-TODO: pragma once
-TODO: doxygen

 You will be working primarily in two files: `rasterize.cu`, and `rasterizeTools.h`.
 Within these files, areas that you need to complete are marked with a `TODO` comment.
 Areas that are useful to and serve as hints for optional features are marked with `TODO (Optional)`.
-Functions that are useful for reference are marked with the comment `CHECKITOUT`.
+Functions that are useful for reference are marked with the comment `CHECKITOUT`. **You should look at all TODOs and CHECKITOUTs before starting!** There are not many.

 * `src/rasterize.cu` contains the core rasterization pipeline.
-  * A suggested sequence of kernels exists in this file, but you may choose to alter the order of this sequence or merge entire kernels if you see fit.
-    For example, if you decide that doing has benefits, you can choose to merge the vertex shader and primitive assembly kernels, or merge the perspective transform into another kernel.
-There is not necessarily a right sequence of kernels (although there are wrong sequences, such as placing fragment shading before vertex shading), and you may choose any sequence you want.
-    Please document in your README what sequence you choose and why.
-  * The provided kernels have had their input parameters removed beyond basic inputs such as the framebuffer.
-You will have to decide what inputs should go into each stage of the pipeline, and what outputs there should be.
+  * A few pre-made structs are included for you to use, but those marked with TODO will also be needed for a simple rasterizer.
+As with any part of the base code, you may modify or replace these as you see fit.

-* `src/rasterizeTools.h` contains various useful tools, including a number of barycentric coordinate related functions that you may find useful in implementing scanline based rasterization...
+* `src/rasterizeTools.h` contains various useful tools
+  * Includes a number of barycentric coordinate related functions that you may find useful in implementing scanline based rasterization.
-  * A few pre-made structs are included for you to use, such as fragment and triangle.
-A simple rasterizer can be implemented with these structs as is.
-    However, as with any part of the basecode, you may choose to modify, add to, use as-is, or outright ignore them as you see fit.
-  * If you do choose to add to the fragment struct, be sure to include in your README a rationale for why.

-You will also want to familiarize yourself with:

-* `src/main.cpp`, which contains code that transfers VBOs/CBOs/IBOs to the rasterization pipeline.
-Interactive camera work will also involve this file if you choose that feature.
-* `util/utilityCore.h`, which serves as a kitchen-sink of useful functions
+* `util/utilityCore.h` serves as a kitchen-sink of useful functions.

 ## Resources